elizerdim/typescript-couch-surfing-website/README.md

 ## What I learned

 I completed this project on Scrimba back in September 2023 when I was first learning TypeScript and wanted to include it here for reference.
-I made slight modifications with generics and non-null assertion operators to get rid of some errors, I used innerText instead of innerHTML, and opted for ```article``` element instead of ```div``` element for some elements.
+I made slight modifications with generics and non-null assertion operators to get rid of some errors, I used innerText instead of innerHTML, opted for an ```article``` element instead of a ```div``` element for the card component, and refactored some of the code.

 Here are the things I learned from completing this project:

-JavaScript is a dynamically typed high-level language and TypeScript is a syntactic superset of JavaScript that adds static typing to it.

 - Primitive types (number, string, boolean)
 - Union types